-This post first appeared in conjunction with GreatSchools.org.
+A portion of this post first appeared in conjunction with GreatSchools.org.
 All opinions are my own.
 GreatSchools is committed to getting the word out to parents about “summer slide” and encouraging the support of summer learning programs.

-With creative thinking, Mami of Multiples faces the three-month challenge of keeping her four boys, from 1 to 18, active and learning.
+With creative thinking, Mami of Multiples faces the three-month challenge of keeping her four boys,

 It seems like the year just started, yet summer vacation is already here.
 As a parent, I try to balance the summer months between fun and learning for my children.
 It’s important to experience quality time together as a family, take a vacation, and relax.
 It’s equally important to participate in educational activities and programs to help prevent the loss of learning.

 Also known as the summer slide, learning loss happens when children and adolescents don’t engage in educational activities over the summer.
 According to the U.S. Department of Education, studies have shown a notable trend of learning loss when young people aren’t involved in anything educational during summer break.
 We may hear more about it on National Summer Learning Day.
 The nationally recognized day is meant to spread awareness about the importance of summer learning to help close the achievement gap.
 It might need more than a single day to build awareness of something so crucial.

 I have four boys to plan for each summer: a teen, elementary-aged identical twins, plus a baby.
 With such big age differences, I’m always searching for summer activities and programs that are educational, affordable, and fun.
 I check local libraries, school districts, and even local chambers of commerce for summer programs.
 In preparing for summer activities, I consider my kids’ interests and our family’s “must-dos” for the summer.
 And I’ve learned not to wait too long to make our summer plans!